crdoconnor/strictyaml/docs/why-not/toml.md

 title: What is wrong with TOML?
 ---

-[TOML](https://github.com/toml-lang/toml) is an improved version of [INI](../ini) -
-analogous to this project - [StrictYAML](https://github.com/crdoconnor/strictyaml) is a improved version of YAML.
+[TOML](https://github.com/toml-lang/toml) is a configuration file format which was designed as an improved version of [INI](../ini).
+In many ways it's analogous to this project - [StrictYAML](https://github.com/crdoconnor/strictyaml) an attempt to improve YAML.
 They are both one of at least [13 potential, often confusing choices](../) for parsing and serializing configuration files.

-TOML isn't the worst choice for configuration files if you use it infrequently on small, simple files but as you scale up its usage, real problems start to appear.
+TOML isn't the worst choice for configuration files if you use it infrequently on small and simple files but as you scale up its usage, its warts start to appear.

 Martin Vejnár, the author of PyTOML
 [argued exactly this](https://github.com/avakar/pytoml/issues/15#issuecomment-217739462).
 He initially built a TOML parser out of enthusiasm for this new format but later abandoned it.
-When asked if he would like to see his library used as a dependency for pip as part of [PEP-518](https://www.python.org/dev/peps/pep-0518/), he explained why:
+When asked if he would like to see his library used as a dependency for pip as part of [PEP-518](https://www.python.org/dev/peps/pep-0518/), he explained why he abandoned the project:

 >TOML is a bad file format. **It looks good at first glance**, and for really really
 >trivial things it is probably good.
 But once I started using it and the
 >configuration schema became more complex, I found the syntax ugly and hard to read.

-Despite this, PyPA still went ahead and used TOML for PEP-518, albeit with a different parser.
+Despite this, PyPA still went ahead and used TOML for PEP-518.
+Fortunately pyproject.toml *is* fairly trivial and appears once per project so its issues aren't such a problem.

-I don't believe this to be an awful decision since pyproject.toml *is* fairly trivial, there's only one per project and they had some other relatively unique requirements unrelated to the quality of the language itself.

 StrictYAML, by contrast, was designed to be a language to write [readable 'story' tests](../../../hitchstory).
-These require the same basic data types (mapping, list and strings) but you need more files and more complex hierarchies within those files than you do when you are just specifying project dependencies.
+These require the same basic data types (mapping, list and strings) but at a higher scale - you need more files and more complex hierarchies within those files than you do when you are just specifying project dependencies.

 So what specifically *is* wrong with TOML when you scale it up?